 ArcGIS Field Maps is Esri’s new premier maps app for iOS and Android devices.
-We are currently in beta with plans to release during the week of October 26th.
+The first release of ArcGIS Field Maps launched on November 2nd, 2020.

-This fall, ArcGIS Field Maps will combine the experiences of map viewing, field data collection, asset inspection, and location tracking, into a single app that you can download, a single app to sign into, and a single app to manage content for.
+ArcGIS Field Maps combines the experiences of map viewing, field data collection, asset inspection, and location tracking, into a single app that you can download, a single app to sign into, and a single app to manage content for.
 Field Maps includes a new web app, integrated within your ArcGIS organization, that can be used to configure maps for field deployments.
 Please read Introducing ArcGIS Field Maps for vision and strategy details.

 We just released a significant beta update last week.
 Let’s take a look at what’s new and what’s coming.